-Information Technology managers have two main responsibilities within an organization: to manage its technology and manage other technical staff.
+Information technology managers have two main responsibilities within an organization: to manage its technology and manage other technical staff.

-IT managers will oversee all of the technology a business uses, from phones to computers.
+IT managers will oversee all the technology a business uses, from phones to computers.
 This involves keeping the technology secure and updated while also ensuring it is being used optimally and for its intended purpose.

 An IT manager will write and implement policies to ensure technology is used correctly within a business.
 They will also create plans to protect the business and its data in the case of a system failure.

-IT managers oversee all of the employees within an IT department.
+IT managers oversee all the employees within an IT department.
 They’ll interview and train new employees for the IT team, such as system administrators or database administrators.

 They’ll ensure employees are motivated and always have something important to work on for the department.
 IT managers are also responsible for managing the budget for the IT department and presenting their conclusions to a management team.